pawanchhipa/Alloy-Design-Machine-Learning/README.md

 - Linear Regression with Gradient Descent
 - Model evaluation using k-Fold Cross-Validation

+## Data Source
+The dataset used in this project is from the research article:
+> Wen, Cheng, et al. "Machine learning assisted design of high entropy alloys with desired property."
+Acta Materialia 170 (2019): 109-117. https://doi.org/10.1016/j.actamat.2019.03.010

 ## Key Features
 - **Data Analysis & Preprocessing**: Simulated a dataset representing alloy compositions.
 - **Model Training & Evaluation**: Implemented linear regression models with analytical and gradient descent solutions.